Learn how to use the percentile rank formula to classify data based on criteria.

 6. At this point, you should be in the Conditional Formatting Rules Manager dialog box.

-Repeat these steps to apply another four rule.
+Repeat these steps to apply another four rules.